Velites

 Velites did not form their own units; a number of them were attached to each maniple of hastati, principes and triarii.
 They were typically used as a screening force, driving off enemy skirmishers and disrupting enemy formations with javelin throws before retiring behind the lines to allow the heavier-armed hastati to attack.
 They were normally the ones who engaged war elephants and chariots if they were present on the field, such as in the Battle of Zama, in 202 BC.
 Their high mobility and ranged weaponry made them much more effective against these enemies than heavy infantry.
 An early Roman legion contained approximately 1000 velites.
-Velites were disbanded after the Marian reforms.
+Velites were disbanded after the so-called "Marian reforms".
 Lucilius suggests that rorarii and velites were interchangeable, with velites gradually superseding rorarii.
 Another theory is that the leves' equipment was upgraded until they were at the same level as the rorarii, and they both collectively became known as the velites.

 Equipment

 Velites were the youngest and usually the poorest (being fifth class citizens, with property worth 400–2,500 denarii) soldiers in the legion, and could rarely afford much equipment.
-They were armed with veretum, light javelins, each with a 90 cm (3 ft) wooden shaft the diameter of a finger, with a c.
+They were armed with vereta, light javelins, each with a 90 cm (3 ft) wooden shaft the diameter of a finger, with a c.
 25cm (10 inch) narrow metal point, and tips designed to bend on impact to prevent them being thrown back, similar to the heavier pila of other legionaries.
-Livy says that they each carried seven javelins, however Roman satirist Lucilius says that they carried five, suggesting that the amount may have changed.
+Livy says that they each carried seven javelins, but Roman satirist Lucilius says that they carried five, suggesting that the amount may have changed.
 The hastati and principes carried gladii, relatively short thrusting swords 74 centimetres (29 inches) in length, as their main weapons, and the velites carried them as backup weapons.
 They fought in a very loose, staggered formation like most irregular troops, and carried small round shields called parma, 90 cm (3 feet) in diameter.

 The velites were placed at the front of the maniples, so that the velites had the chance to prove themselves and win glory by seeking out single combat with an enemy.
-This is also why they wore highly identifiable wolfskin headdresses.
+This is also why some wore highly identifiable headdresses over their helmets, for example wolf skins.